Tuesday breakfast: egg toast with ricotta, half an avocado, berries, and matcha

 5. Lemon & olive oil

-Acid wakes up the kale.
-Fat unlocks fat-soluble vitamins.
-Both already in your kitchen.
+acid wakes the kale; fat unlocks the fat-soluble vitamins → both already in your kitchen.

 Method: nutrient-absorption research

-five ingredients, five reasons, one meal. that’s your tuesday lunch. and that’s how every meal in your week was built.
+five ingredients, five reasons, one meal. that’s your tuesday lunch — and that’s how every meal in your week gets built.

 7 days · 21 meals · one list · one trip